lagotto/lagotto/docs/api.md

 All API calls to the version 3 API start with ``/api/v3/articles``.

 ## Supported Media Types
-* JSON (default)
+* JSON
-* XML

 The media type is set in the header, e.g. "Accept: application/json".
 Media type negotiation via file extension (e.g. ".json") is not supported.
 The API defaults to JSON if no media type is given, e.g. to test the API with a browser.
+Support for XML has been depreciated.

 ## API Key
 All API calls require an API key, use the format `?api_key=API_KEY`.
 A key can be obtained by registering as API user with the ALM application and this shouldn't take more than a few minutes.
 By default the ALM application uses [Mozilla Persona](http://www.mozilla.org/en-US/persona/), but it can also be configured to use other services usch as OAuth and CAS.
 For the PLOS ALM application you need to sign in with your [PLOS account](http://register.plos.org/ambra-registration/register.action).